 Only a Dot 5 Panel (SAMHSA 5 Panel, formerly NIDA 5) test for marijuana, cocaine, opiates, phencyclidine, and amphetamines will be accepted for a captain’s license.
 Dangerous drugs according to the Department of Transportation rules are marijuana, cocaine, opiates, phencyclidine (PCP), and amphetamines.

 Only a screening that tests for the five dangerous drugs is accepted.
 All tests must be conducted in accordance with Procedures for Transportation Workplace Drug Testing Programs (TWIC) in Title 49 Code of Federal Regulations CFR Part 40.
 All qualifying random and periodic drug testing programs must also meet these requirements.

 3 How do you prove you’ve passed a drug test for a USCG boating license?

-Acceptable proof of meeting the captain’s license drug testing requirements can be any one of the following:
+Acceptable proof of meeting the US Coast Guard captain’s license drug testing requirements can be any one of the following: